nrb171/aospre-gui/docs/instructions.md

 You may also run the `AOSPRE_GUI.mlapp` file directly from the MATLAB GUI by navigating to the aospre-gui directory and double-clicking the file.

 # Data selection
-## 1. Data preprocessing
+## Data preprocessing
 To ensure compatibility with AOSPRE, you must preprocess the simulations you wish to use by renaming the simulation's output files to elapsed seconds (e.g., `wrfout_0015500s.nc` where there has been 0015500 seconds since the start of the simulation).

 The python script [`wrfoutToAOSPRE.py`](../helpers/wrfoutToAOSPRE.py) has been provided for the user as a template in cases where the data is not in the default `wrfout_d0X_YYYY-MM-DD_HH:MM:SS` format.
 If your data is in this format, you can move to the next section and the GUI will automatically rename the files for you.

-## 2. Selecting the data
+## Selecting the data
-1. The first step in using AOSPRE-GUI is to select the data you want to use for your simulation.
-You can do this by manually typing the path to the data ([A1]()) or by using the file browser to navigate to the data ([A2]()).
+- The first step in using AOSPRE-GUI is to select the data you want to use for your simulation.
+You can do this by manually typing the path to the data ([ File Search Pattern (A1)]()) or by using the file browser to navigate to the data ([A2]()).
 If the software detects data saved in an incorrect format, it will prompt you to automatically rename the files, simply press "Yes".
 Note: this process assumes that the filenames are in the default `wrfout_d0X_YYYY-MM-DD_HH:MM:SS` format.

 ![](../docs/images/data-selection.png)

-2. The software will try to guess the resolution of the data based on the `XLAT` and `XLONG` variables in the data, check to make sure this is correct.
-You can manually correct the resolution in [A3]() if necessary.
+- The software will try to guess the resolution of the data based on the `XLAT` and `XLONG` variables in the data, check to make sure this is correct.
+You can manually correct the resolution in [Sim.
+Resolution (m) (A3)]() if necessary.
-3. If everything proceeds without error, you can move to the [next section](#data-visualization).
+- If everything proceeds without error, you can move to the [next section](#data-visualization).

-4. However, if there is an error selecting or preprocessing the data, you will see a message in [A5]() that will guide you on how to proceed.
+- However, if there is an error selecting or preprocessing the data, you will see a message in [A5]() that will guide you on how to proceed.

-4. Lastly, you may manually set the format for for the time search pattern in the filenames.
-The default should be correct for most users, but if you have a different format, you can set it in [A4]().
+- Lastly, you may manually set the format for for the time search pattern in the filenames.
+The default should be correct for most users, but if you have a different format, you can set it in [File Time Pattern (A4)]().
 The `?` character is a wildcard that will match any character, then set the `s` character at locations in the filename string that corresponds to the elapsed seconds.
 For example, the image above reflects a filename of `wrfout_0015500s.nc`.

 # Data visualization
 A simple plotting tool is provided that allows the user to visualize the data and flight paths at the same time.
 ![](./images/data-visualization.png)
 - [B1](./images/data-visualization.png) shows the selected variable (yellow to blue color scale) and the flight path (red line).
-- Selecting [B2](./images/data-visualization.png) will open a drop down containing all of the variables in the data.
+- [Plotted Variable (B2)](./images/data-visualization.png) will open a drop down containing all of the variables in the data.
 The program will try to select the vertical velocity `W`, `Q`, or `QVAPOR` variables by default.
     - Note: due to the nature of these data, there is no filtering out variables that are not plotted well (i.e., `TIMES`, `XLAT`, `XLONG`, etc.), if you encounter an error like "'Limits' must be a 1-by-2 array of real finite numbers that are increasing." in [A5](./images/data-selection.png), you should select a different variable.
-- The slider and edit field [B3](./images/data-visualization.png) allow the user to select the the level to plot.
+- The slider and edit field [Sim.
+Level (B3)](./images/data-visualization.png) allow the user to select the the level to plot.
 The program automatically selects the vertical level with the highest standard deviation for the selected variable, but you can change it to any level in the simulation.
-- The slider and edit field [B4](./images/data-visualization.png) allow the user to select the time step (or file corresponding to said time step) to plot.
+- The slider and edit field [time Index (B4)](./images/data-visualization.png) allow the user to select the time step (or file corresponding to said time step) to plot.

 # Flight planning
 ## Manual flight planning
 The flight planning tool allows the user to plan a flight path through the simulation data.
 The user can select the start and end points of the flight path, as well as the number of waypoints in between.
 There is also an automated flight planning tool that will generate a flight path that tries to optimize the path based on how well it observes a given target.
 ![](./images/flight-planning-1.png)
-- For [C1](./images/flight-planning-1.png) and [C2](./images/flight-planning-1.png) see [Automatic flight planning](#automated-flight-planning) for more information on the automated flight planning tool.
+- For [Interactive Target Planner (C1)](./images/flight-planning-1.png) and [Interactive Flight Planner (C2)](./images/flight-planning-1.png) see [Automatic flight planning](#automated-flight-planning) for more information on the automated flight planning tool.
-- [C3](./images/flight-planning-1.png) opens up a tool for the user to manually draw waypoints on the map (see [C5](./images/flight-planning-1.png)).
+- [Manually Draw Path (C3)](./images/flight-planning-1.png) opens up a tool for the user to manually draw waypoints on the map (see [C7](./images/flight-planning-1.png)).
 After pressing the button, hover over the map and click to place a waypoint.
-The gui will update with a blue polyline after each waypoint (see the figure below).
+The GUI will update with a blue polyline after each waypoint (see the figure below).
 Press `Enter` to finish placing waypoints.
 If a flight path is already on the map, the tool will start building the path from the last waypoint in the preexisting path.

 ![](./images/flight-planning-2.png)

-- To edit the path, press [C4](./images/flight-planning-1.png).
+- To edit the path, press [Edit Path (C4)](./images/flight-planning-1.png).
 This will draw an interactive polyline on the map over the preexisting path.
 You can click and drag the waypoints to move them.
-Press `Enter` to finish editing the path.
+Click [Edit Path (C4)](./images/flight-planning-1.png) again to finalize the path.
 - [C5](./images/flight-planning-1.png) is a table of all legs on the flight path and their corresponding metadata:

 | Column | Description |